MicrosoftDocs/edge-developer/microsoft-edge/web-platform/user-agent-guidance.md

 | Legacy Edge* | `Edge`|

 > [!NOTE]
-> *Since legacy Edge does not support User Agent Client Hints, it can only be differentiated from Chromium-based Edge using the User Agent String.
+> *The legacy Edge browser does not support User Agent Client Hints.
+It can only be differentiated from Chromium-based Microsoft Edge using the User Agent String.

 <!-- ====================================================================== -->